 - Cyclothymic disorder

 Research shows that alcoholism and suicidal tendencies are interlinked in complicated ways.
 For example, common genetic factors can make it more likely that the same person will develop both alcohol problems and suicidal thoughts and behaviors.
-A number of shared environmental factors also help explain the connection.
+Many shared environmental factors also help explain the connection.
 In addition to the presence of depression or some other form of mental illness, these factors may include:

 - A history of physical abuse